cxxzcc/myNotes/ds/dm.md

 1b.
-yes,  logical order does not match the physical order need a seek operation to locate each block that is out of order.y
+yes,  logical order does not match the physical order need a seek operation to locate each block that is out of order

 2a
 index(B,C) will have more values to be indexed than  index B